palcar24/react-pipeline/README.md

 ### For the reactjs application
 This project uses AWS Cognito for authentication.

+#### Running it locally
 - You need to copy src/config-dummy.js to src/config.js
 - Then you need to edit src/config.js and update:
   - USER_POOL_ID: "ENTER_YOUR_USER_POOL_ID_HERE",
   - APP_CLIENT_ID: "ENTER_YOUR_APP_CLIENT_ID_HERE"
 - These id's are available in the AWS web console under the Cognito service.
 Or from the output of the cognitoCustomUserPool.yaml template.
+- clone the repo
+- npm install
+- npm start

+#### Running it from the CI/CD PipelineUrl
+- config.js is populated for you.
+Just run the cloud formation script above.

 ## Directory Structure